Home Warranty Response Times: How Long Does It Really Take to Get Service?

 • Available with all providers

-Even when emergency service is available, customers report waits of several days to over a week for urgent situations like summer A/C failures — especially during peak demand periods.
-Always have a backup plan (portable fans, space heaters, hotel) for critical system outages while you wait.
+Even when emergency service is available, customers report waits of several days to over a week for urgent situations like summer A/C failures, especially during peak demand.
+Always have a backup plan (portable fans, space heaters, a hotel) for critical system outages while you wait.
+If your provider can't dispatch in time, ask about out-of-pocket reimbursement options before hiring your own technician.

 Smart Savings Made Simple!